microsoft/CSS-Exchange/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Development
+## Quick Start

+* Have PowerShell 7 or later installed.
+* Open the root of the repository with VSCode.
+* Make the desired changes, using Shift-Alt-F to apply the repository formatting rules.
+* From PS7, run `.build\CodeFormatter.ps1 -Save` and fix any PSScriptAnalyzer issues.
+* From PS7, run `.build\Build.ps1`.
+Test the resulting script in `dist/`.
+* Commit the changes on your own branch and open a Pull Request.

 It is recommended to use Visual Studio Code when developing scripts for this project.
 Opening VSCode at the root of this repo will ensure that VSCode uses the settings in the repro to enforce most of the formatting rules.

 Before committing, .build\CodeFormatter.ps1 should be run.
-This script will apply PSScriptAnalyzer formatting rules, and will show any required changes in the form of a diff output.
+When running CodeFormatter from PowerShell 7 or newer, the -Save argument can be used to save the required formatting changes automatically.
+CodeFormatter will also apply PSScriptAnalyzer formatting rules, and will show any required changes in the form of a diff output.
 It's a good idea to set the following setting to avoid erroneous ^M characters in the diff output:

 `git config core.whitespace cr-at-eol`